 All organisations provide goods and services of one form or another through the transformation of inputs into outputs; the business function which manages this delivery is known as “operations”.
 Operations management is concerned with the creation and improvement of manufacturing and service processes that are not only efficient, but also contribute effectively to the wider business strategy.
 This module explores the key trade-offs faced by operations managers, introduces the major tools and techniques of production, planning and control, provides experience of process improvement methodologies such as lean thinking and six sigma, while pointing out the wider links between operations, supply chain management and marketing, strategy and financial accounting.

-Organisational analysis is a very broad subject, concerned with the individual in the workplace, how work is structured and organised, and the experience of work and change within organisations.
+Organisational analysis and behaviour is a very broad subject, concerned with the individual in the workplace, how work is structured and organised, and the experience of work and change within organisations.

 To provide a framework to comprehend this breadth we investigate key themes in organisational analysis including the individual in the organisation, motivation, groups and teams, leadership, control and commitment, learning, culture, and change management.